-Time-frequency and regression analysis of MEG time-series designed to characterise the relative contribution of synchronous and asynchronous coupling.
-Neuromagnetic data were acquired from a normal subject using a KENIKRON 37 channel MEG system at onemillisecond intervals for periods of up to two minutes.
-During this time the subject made volitional joystick movements to the left, every two seconds or so.
+Fig. 2.
+Time-frequency and regression analysis of MEG time series designed to characterize the relative contribution of synchronous and asynchronous coupling.
+Neuromagnetic data were acquired from a normal subject using a KENIKRON 37 channel MEG system at 1-ms intervals for periods of up to 2 min.
+During this time, the subject made volitional joystick movements to the left, every 2 sec or so.
 Paired epochs were taken from a left prefrontal and left parietal region.
-Top panels: The two times series (plots) and their corresponding time-frequency profiles (images).
-The first time-series comes from the left prefrontal region.
+Top panels: The two time series (plots) and their corresponding time-frequency profiles (images).
+The first time series comes from the left prefrontal region.
 The second comes from the left superior parietal region.
-Lower left panel: This is a simple characterisation of the coupling among frequencies in the two regions and represents the [squared] cross-correlations of the time-varying expression of different frequencies from the upper panels.
-Lower right panels: These are the results of a linear regression analysis that partitions the variance in the second (parietal) time-series into components that can be attributed to synchronous (broken lines) and asynchronous (solid lines) contributions from the first (prefrontal) time series.
-The upper graph shows the relative contribution in terms of the proportion of variance explained and in terms of the significance using a semi-log plot of the corresponding p-values (lower graph).
-The dotted line in the latter corresponds to p = 0.05.

-This example was chosen because it illustrates three sorts of coupling (synchronous, asynchronous and mixed).
-From inspection of the cross correlation matrix it is evident that power in the beta range (20Hz) in the second time-series is correlated with similar frequency modulation in the first, albeit at a slightly lower frequency.
+Lower left panel: This is a simple characterization of the coupling among frequencies in the two regions and represents the [squared] cross-correlations of the time-varying expression of different frequencies from the upper panels.
+Lower right panels: These are the results of a linear regression analysis that partitions the variance in the second (parietal) time series into components that can be attributed to synchronous (broken lines) and asynchronous (solid lines) contributions from the first (prefrontal) time series.
+The upper graph shows the relative contribution in terms of the proportion of variance explained and (lower graph) in terms of the significance using a semilog plot of the corresponding P values.
+The dotted line in the latter corresponds to P = 0.05.
+This example was chosen because it illustrates three sorts of coupling (synchronous, asynchronous, and mixed).
+From inspection of the crosscorrelation matrix, it is evident that power in the beta range (20 Hz) in the second time series is correlated with similar frequency modulation in the first, albeit at a slightly lower frequency.
 The resulting correlations appear just off the leading diagonal (broken line) on the upper left.
 The proportion of variance explained by synchronous and asynchronous coupling is roughly the same and, in terms of significance, synchrony supervenes (see upper graph).
-In contrast, the high correlations, between 48Hz in the second time-series and 26Hz in the first, are well away from the leading diagonal, with little evidence of correlations within either of these frequencies.
+In contrast, the high correlations, between 48 Hz in the second time series and 26 Hz in the first, are well away from the leading diagonal, with little evidence of correlations within either of these frequencies.
 The regression analysis confirms that, at this frequency, asynchronous coupling prevails.
-The variation at about 34Hz in the parietal region could be explained by several frequencies in the prefrontal region.
-A formal analysis shows that both synchronous and asynchronous coupling coexist at this frequency (i.e. the middle peak in the graphs).
+The variation at about 34 Hz in the parietal region could be explained by several frequencies in the prefrontal region.
+A formal analysis shows that both synchronous and asynchronous coupling coexist at this frequency (i.e., the middle peak in the graphs).